 Easter in Germany - Decorating Eggs

-They can be any type of egg but for an Easter in Germany they normally start out white and then are decorated.
-Dyed by being boiled or soaked in a vegetable, fruit, or straight from a packet or tube colored mix, hand painted, scratched, waxed, outlined with lemon juice or even pierced into a design with a tooth drill.
-Whatever method is chosen to decorate the Easter eggs there will be very few on a German Easter Sunday breakfast table, or hidden by the Easter Bunny, that have not been beautified in one way or another.
+Whatever method is chosen to decorate Easter eggs there will be very few on a German Easter Sunday breakfast table, or "hidden by the Easter Bunny", which have not been beautified in one way or another.

-But, for those of us amateurs who perhaps decorate eggs once a year, there are other ways to make sure we have some beautifully decorated eggs hanging from branches in our homes or gardens as an 'Osterstrauch', making Easter wreaths or simply gracing our tables.
+For those of us amateurs who perhaps decorate eggs once a year, there are other ways to make sure we have some beautifully decorated eggs hanging from branches in our homes, or gardens, as an "Osterstrauch", for adding to Easter wreaths or simply gracing our tables.

-First of all some tips before you start your Easter egg decorating, whatever method of coloring you use.
+First some tips before you start your Easter egg decorating, whatever method of coloring you use.

 White eggs are best because the end color results are more authentic.

 And last but not least, rub the shells of the eggs with vinegar before coloring.
 This takes away any grease, smooths the chalk layer so the color remains longer and looks much fresher.

 If you are not sure about the first steps here is an easy to follow How To for coloring eggs.